watsonbox/redmine_facture/README.md

 * The time entry activities API (enumerations) returns project-level overrides.
 When activities are overridden by a project, new enumeration records are created with a `project_id`.
 Passing a `project_id` parameter to the API replaces system-level activities with these where they exist.
 This allows Facture to match up time entry activities and their custom fields, since the time entries API does return project-level activity.

+* The time entries API includes the issue subject as well as ID.
+In the same way the names of users and projects are included, this is a useful piece of extra data.

 ## Todo